aggviolinist/Serverless-Web-Application-on-AWS/README.md

 ```

 ## API Gateway
-1. Create our API gateway
+1. `Create our HTTP API gateway`
 - Create our Route and method `GET`
 - Under integrations, add the lambda function to connect to HTTP
 > ![Alt text](images/api-gateway.png?raw=true "The lambda queries on our browser")

+2. On the created HTTP API gateway:
-2. Add a `POST` method and integrate the lambda function to HTTP
+- Add a `POST` method and integrate the lambda function to HTTP

 ## Postman
 Test the HTTP `post` method using Postman.